tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

 <tini-message color="warning-subtle"><strong>Tini UI</strong> is currently under heavy development, I may not have time to changelog all the details, so please refer this document for the latest version as well as reaching out to [Discord](https://discord.gg/EABbZVbPAb) or [Issues](https://github.com/tinijs/tinijs/issues/new) for supports. 🙇‍♂️</tini-message>

-TiniJS has a **UI library where I aim to provide every commonly used components and blocks and even whole pages**.
-Components are architected in a special way where they are custom elements to be used not only with TiniJS, but also with other frameworks or no framework.
+TiniJS has a **UI library where I aim to provide every commonly used elements and blocks and even whole pages**.
+Elements are architected in a special way where they are custom elements to be used not only with TiniJS, but also with other frameworks or no framework.

-Working with reusable components is easy, usually in the form of passing props to the custom element tag.
-Customization can be done via props or CSS `::part()` or custom theme family or completely clone a component source, ...
+Working with reusable elements is easy, usually in the form of passing props to the custom element tag.
+Customization can be done via props or CSS `::part()` or custom theme family or completely clone a element source, ...

 ## Concepts

-Components are also able to accommodate almost any design systems with as little effort as possible.
+Elements are also able to accommodate almost any design systems with as little effort as possible.
 This is achieved via a theming system; the concept is this:

-- Components are written **only once**, they are **headless** (without specific styles)
+- Elements are written **only once**, they are **headless** (without specific styles)
 - Themes are organized into **Families** (aka. design systems), families define their own base characteristics, for example: Bootstrap, Material, Fluent, ...
 - Upon the base characteristics, a family have style variants, called **Skins**, for example, the Bootstrap family may have: Light skin, Dark skin, ...
 - A so called **Theme** is a combination of a family and a skin, for example: `bootstrap/light`, `material/dark`, ...